 The formula for calculating inventory turnover is:

-Average Inventory Value (at retail value)
+Sales (at retail value)/Average Inventory Value (at retail value)

 Alternatively, if your accountant carries inventory value at cost, you can calculate inventory turnover this way:

--------------------------- Average Inventory Value (at cost)
+Cost of Goods Sold/Average Inventory Value (at cost)

-So, for example, if your store has a sales volume of $1,000,000 a year on an average inventory of $500,000 some would say that was pretty good.
-But $1,000,000 on an average inventory of $200,000 would make people be in awe of you.
-Somewhere in between is where you will end up, but you get the point.
+Therefore, for example, if your store has a sales volume of $1,000,000 a year on an average inventory of $500,000, some would say that is good.
+However, $1,000,000 on an average inventory of $200,000 would be more impressive.
+Somewhere in between is where you will likely end up.

-In this calculation, you are taking your gross argon and dividing it by your inventory value.
-What you are trying to assess is how much money (cash) your inventory generated for you.
+In this calculation, you are taking your gross margin and dividing it by your inventory value.
+What you are trying to assess is how much money (cash) your inventory generated.
 This number must be greater than 1.0 or your costs are exceeding sales.
 The formula for calculating GMROI is: